lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 Honestly speaking, I don't think you can practically do continuous integration in a polyrepo setup.
 It will always be slower than it should be.
-And this alone is enough for me to _always_ choose monorepo.
+And this alone is enough for me to _always_ choose a monorepo.

-The difference between polyrepo and monorepo is also evident with CD.
+The difference between a polyrepo and a monorepo is also evident with CD.

 In a polyrepo, CD is fine when you're working with one project.
 You push your code, the CD pipeline picks up, validates it, and deploys it.
 Simple enough.